david-hankinson/ts-eks/README.md

-# React-Style cloud Infrastructure as code with Pulumi TypeScript"
+# React-Style cloud Infrastructure as code with Pulumi TypeScript

 Would it be useful to you if you could deploy your AWS infrastructure as effortlessly as you build React components?